-Epithas® TWX-40 RAIG Process is a proven alternative to earlier attempts to achieve heavier gold deposits on ENEPIG, i.e. extending the dwell time in the immersion bath.
-That practice forces the immersion bath to do what it was never designed to do, and has been fraught with problems, the most serious of which is virtually inevitable damaging of the nickel underlayer.
+Epithas® TWX-40 RAIG.
+Uyemura has introduced a reduction-assisted immersion bath for board shops whose customers require an immersion gold deposit above the standard 1-2 μin on ENEPIG.
+Epithas TWX-40, is a mixed reaction bath – an elite hybrid – that delivers both immersion and autocatalytic (electroless) modes of deposition.
+The RAIG process is a proven alternative to earlier attempts to achieve heavier gold deposits on ENEPIG, i.e. extending the dwell time in the immersion bath.
+That practice forces the immersion bath to do what it was never designed to do, and has been fraught with problems, the most serious of which is virtually inevitable damage to the nickel underlayer.

 TWX-40 is a single immersion gold bath with autocatalytic capabilities.
 Added to a line, manufacturers plating ENEPIG can now deposit 4-8 μin gold in a single step.
 The standard alternative way to accomplish this is to deposit an autocatalytic gold over immersion gold – an additional step requiring costly additional make-up.
 For ENEPIG users serving a diverse group of customers, TWX-40 is a proven solution with excellent science behind it.
 Read more in an article titled “TWX-40 Reduction-assisted Gold Bath Meets Demand for Thicker Gold on ENEPIG.”

 Gobright® TWX-40 reduction assisted immersion gold bath is suitable for ENIG, ENEPIG and EPIG surface finish applications.
 Bath can deposit a higher gold thickness than standard immersion gold, without increasing the probability of nickel corrosion.
 For maximum compatibility, use Uyemura electroless nickel and/or palladium as the underlying deposit for both PCB & IC packaging.